sheilasward/GiphyAPI/README.md

 # GiphyAPI
-Use the GIPHY API to make a dynamic web page that populates with animal gifs.
+Use the GIPHY API to make a dynamic web page that populates with cartoon character gifs.